 Rap Lyrics Prompts for Trap, Drill and Boom-Bap Verses

-Rap lyric prompts that produce real verses with proper flow and rhyme density, not end-rhyme jingles.
-Ten templates with bar counts, flow specs, imagery rules, and forbidden-word lists.
+Ten copy-ready rap lyric prompts that produce real verses with multi-syllabic rhyme and controlled flow, not end-rhyme jingles.
+With bar counts, flow specs, forbidden-word lists, and which AI model writes rap best in 2026.

 Getting AI to write real rap is harder than getting it to write pop.
 Default output drifts into end-of-line single rhymes — what people unkindly call “jingle rap.”
-To produce actual usable verses, your prompt must explicitly control bar count, rhyme density, flow type, and imagery density.
-Ten copy-ready templates below, each engineered for a specific subgenre and use case.
+A verse rhymes the last word of every line, the syllable count wobbles, and nothing lands.
+To get usable bars you have to control four variables explicitly in the prompt: bar count, rhyme density, flow type, and imagery density.
+Below are ten copy-ready templates, each tuned for a specific subgenre and use case, plus a quick read on which 2026 model writes rap best and how to feed the result into Suno.

 What a strong rap lyric prompt always includes